snchildress/big-brother/README.md

 ### Deploy

-1. Add the value of your environment variables to `template.yml`
+1. Add the values of your environment variables to `template.yml`
 2. Deploy with `make deploy`

 To tear down your production environment, run `make remove`